TheJuki/ExampleAPI/README.md

 ## How to use
 * Use the website to get an idea of the JSON responses of the API.
 * Use the API in an application of your choice.
+* Except for Login and Verify, a JWT token is required in the header of the request.
+'Authorization' = JWT Token with Bearer from Login.

 ### Login Post (/api/v1/login)
 * Use the credentials shown on the home page to login.